UK Corporate Governance Code 2024

 Firstly, businesses should think about what are their material risks and identify the controls that would address these risks.
 Those controls will then, most likely, fall into the categories described in the Code, whether they are formally labelled in that way or not.

 We recognise that risks can be complex and highly aggregated, so a drilling down will be needed, for example, using the organisation’s risk register, but principal risks, such as those in the annual report, are a good place to start.
 Also, using current taxonomy/risk categorisation could be a good way to start to drill down.
+For more details, so our guidance on how organisations can determine what is a material control here.

 What reporting could fall within the scope of material 'reporting' controls?